 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or assessments of pollutant loads entering the marine environment.
 The results are derived from in-situ water samples taken at ten locations and from water quality loggers at two locations from inshore waters extending from sites to the north of Kurrimine Beach to the south of Tully Heads.
 In addition, passive pesticide samplers are located at Dunk Island.

-The overall coral grade in 2018-19 for the South inshore zone improved from ‘moderate’ to ‘good’ and scored 62.
+The overall coral condition score of 62 with a grade of ‘good’ in 2019-20 for the South inshore zone was unchanged from the previous year.

-The coral grade is comprised of the density of juvenile hard corals score of 87 (‘very good’), the macroalgae cover score of 41 (‘moderate’), the coral cover score of 43 (‘moderate’), the change in coral cover score of 61 (‘good’), and the coral community composition score of 67 (‘good’).
+The coral grade is comprised of the density of juvenile hard corals score of 78 (‘good’), the macroalgae cover score of 44 (‘moderate’), the coral cover score of 46 (‘moderate’), the change in coral cover score of 74 (‘good’), and the coral community composition score of 75 (‘good’).

 The improved score and grade for the South zone was driven by increases for all indicators except for macroalgae cover.
 The score for species composition had the largest increase, from 58 to 75, and coral cover also improved.

-More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report (Thompson et al. 2020).
+More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report.

-The overall seagrass grade in for the South zone remained ‘poor’ with the score improving from 23 to 35.
+The overall seagrass grade in for the South zone remained ‘poor’ with the score unchanged at 35.

-The seagrass grade is comprised of the percent cover score of 28 (‘poor’), the tissue nutrient score of 27 (‘poor’), and reproductive effort score of 17 (‘very poor’) from the Marine Monitoring Program.
+The seagrass grade is comprised of the percent cover score of 19 (‘very poor’), the tissue nutrient score of 36 (‘poor’), and reproductive effort score of 38 (‘poor’) from the Marine Monitoring Program.

-More information on seagrass condition in the South zone is available from the Marine Monitoring Program reports here.
+More information on seagrass condition in the South zone is available from the Marine Monitoring Program reports.

 The fish index is currently under development and will be available in future report cards.